Estonia in the Eurovision Song Contest 2020: Competing entries

+Shows

 Semi-finals

-Two semi-finals took place on 13 and 15 February 2020 at the University of Tartu Sports Hall in Tartu, hosted by Karl-Erik Taukar and Tõnis Niinemets.
-In each semi-final twelve songs competed for the first four spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote, with the remaining two qualifiers decided by an additional televote between the remaining non-qualifiers.

-In addition to the performances of the competing entries, Ines, who represented Estonia in the Eurovision Song Contest 2000, and the group 5Miinust performed as the interval acts in semi-final 1, and the band Black Velvet performed as the interval act in semi-final 2.
+The two semi-finals took place on 13 and 15 February 2020 at the University of Tartu Sports Hall in Tartu.
+In each semi-final twelve songs competed for the first four spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote which registered 12,421 votes in the first semi-final and 20,011 votes in the second semi-final; the remaining two qualifiers were decided by an additional televote between the remaining non-qualifiers which registered 5,452 votes in the first semi-final and 9,477 votes in the second semi-final.
+In addition to the performances of the competing entries, Ines, who represented Estonia in the Eurovision Song Contest 2000, and the group 5Miinust performed as the interval act in the first semi-final, while the band Black Velvet performed as the interval act in the second semi-final.
+The jury panel that voted in the semi-finals consisted of Lenna Kuurma, Mari-Liis Männik, Kristel Aaslaid, Priit Pajusaar, Rolf Roosalu, Kristjan Hirmo, Tanel Padar, Jalmar Vabarna and Paul Oja.

 Final

-The final took place on 29 February 2020 at the Saku Suurhall in Tallinn, hosted by Karl-Erik Taukar and Tõnis Niinemets.
+The final took place on 29 February 2020 at the Saku Suurhall in Tallinn.
 The six entries that qualified from each of the two preceding semi-finals, all together twelve songs, competed during the show.
 The winner was selected over two rounds of voting.
 In the first round, an international jury (50%) and public televote (50%) determined the top three entries to proceed to the superfinal.
 The public vote in the first round registered 47,082 votes.
 In the superfinal, "What Love Is" performed by Uku Suviste was selected as the winner entirely by a public televote.
 The public televote in the superfinal registered 49,216 votes.
 In addition to the performances of the competing entries, Tanel Padar, who represented Estonia in the Eurovision Song Contest 2001, Victor Crone, who represented Estonia in the Eurovision Song Contest 2019, the group Púr Múdd, and singers Anne Veski and Karl-Erik Taukar performed as the interval acts.
 The international jury panel that voted in the first round of the final consisted of Mads Enggaard (Dansk Melodi Grand Prix producer), Prince Charles Alexander (American producer), Sylvia Massy (American producer), Felix Bergsson (Icelandic Eurovision Head of Delegation), Daniel Cantor (American producer), Fredi Lunden (Warner Music Finland artist manager), Kazka (Ukrainian band), Kimbra (New Zealand singer and producer) and Brian Henry (British keyboardist).